-8 Paragraphs c, d and e have a legal basis for Dutch institutional investors in the Financial Supervision Act, whereby the "apply or explain" rule applies.
+Paragraphs c, d and e have a legal basis for Dutch institutional investors in the Financial Supervision Act, whereby the "apply or explain" rule applies.

-- absolute control of the company.
-The company in question has an obligation to take note of the intentions of the shareholder and to investigate these intentions (jurisprudence9). - c) shareholder and target company are subsequently obliged to consult together (jurisprudence10). - d) the general meeting can express its ideas on strategy by exercising the rights assigned to it in law and in the articles of association.
-The general meeting must take reasonableness and fairness into consideration in exercising these rights (jurisprudence11). - e) if a major shareholder is not in agreement with the policy or strategy of the company, he must present credible alternatives and consult with the management board on this subject.
-If this does not happen, a policy change that a major shareholder wishes to implement is too much of a risk for other interested parties, such as employees and minority shareholders (jurisprudence12). - f) Shareholders take careful note and make a thorough assessment of the reasons given by the company for any non-application of the best practice provisions of the Dutch corporate governance code.
+- willingness to engage in dialogue with the company and their fellow shareholders (principle IV.4. of the Dutch corporate governance code). - b) a shareholder with a large block of shares should, on the grounds of reasonableness and fairness, make disclosure to and consult reasonably with the company in question.
+In this context, he will have to disclose whether the block acquired is for investment purposes only, or whether he wishes to exercise influence on company policy with the block acquired (and wishes a seat on the management board or on the supervisory board to that end), or whether the interest acquired is the basis for the acquisition of a majority interest which is intended in turn to lead to acquisition of absolute control of the company.
+The company in question has an obligation to take note of the intentions of the shareholder and to investigate these intentions (jurisprudence11). - c) shareholder and target company are subsequently obliged to consult together (jurisprudence12). - d) the general meeting can express its ideas on strategy by exercising the rights assigned to it in law and in the articles of association.
+The general meeting must take reasonableness and fairness into consideration in exercising these rights (jurisprudence13). - e) if a major shareholder is not in agreement with the policy or strategy of the company, he must present credible alternatives and consult with the management board on this subject.
+If this does not happen, a policy change that a major shareholder wishes to implement is too much of a risk for other interested parties, such as employees and minority shareholders (jurisprudence14). - f) shareholders take careful note and make a thorough assessment of the reasons given by the company for any non-application of the best practice provisions of the Dutch corporate governance code.
 They should avoid adopting a 'box-ticking approach' when assessing the corporate governance structure of a company and should be prepared to enter into a dialogue if they do not accept the company's explanation.
-There should be recognition that corporate governance must be tailored to the company-specific situation and that non-compliance of individual provisions by a company may be justified (principle I of the Dutch corporate governance code). - g) a shareholder shall exercise the right of putting an item on the agenda only after he consulted the management board about this.
+There should be recognition that corporate governance must be tailored to the company-specific situation and that non-compliance of individual provisions by a company may be justified (principle I of the Dutch corporate governance code). - g) a shareholder shall exercise the right of putting an item on the agenda of a general meeting only after he consulted the management board about this.
 If one or more shareholders intend to request that an item be put on the agenda that may result in a change in the company's strategy, for example through the dismissal of one or more management or supervisory board members, the management board shall be given the opportunity to stipulate a reasonable period in which to respond (the response time).
 This shall also apply to an intention as referred to above for judicial leave to call a general meeting pursuant to section 2:110 Civil Code.
-The shareholder shall respect the response time stipulated by the management board and that is maximised at 180 days (best practice provision IV.4.4 of the Dutch corporate governance code)13. - h) if a shareholder has arranged for an item to be put on the agenda, he shall explain this at the meeting and, if necessary, answer questions about it (best practice provision IV.4.6 of the Dutch corporate governance code).
+The shareholder shall respect

-Amsterdam Court of Appeal (Enterprise Section) 17 January 2007, JOR 2007, 42 (Stork) and Netherlands Supreme Court 13 July 2007, NJ 2007, 434 (ABN AMRO Holding and 9 July 2010 (ASMI)).
+Amsterdam Court of Appeal (Enterprise Section) 17 January 2007, JOR 2007, 42 (Stork).